 3. Issuance of guided advice alongside a breach notice or not (approaches are highly variable across jurisdictions)"

-ACA NSW continues to believe that regulatory approaches should be consistent across the nation given the National Quality Framework.
+ACA NSW continues to believe that regulatory approaches should be nationally consistent across the nation given the National Quality Framework.
 All Regulatory Authorities must be cognisant of and immediately respond to the consequences of regulatory workload on services, educators and teachers.
-And above all, every Regulatory Authority should critically reflect if their different calibration of regulatory activities overtly achieve superior and measurable outcomes for their jurisdiction.
+And above all, every Regulatory Authority should critically reflect if their own calibration of regulatory activities and practices overtly achieve superior and measurable outcomes for their jurisdiction.

 For any further information/clarification, please contact the ACA NSW team via 1300 556 330 or nsw@childcarealliance.org.au.